What is Microbiology?

 Do you need any help?

-The biocontamination hazard assessment identifies any gaps to current manufacturing practices that individually or combined may lead to unacceptable biocontamination of the diagnostic device and thus affecting the required performance.
+The biocontamination hazard assessment identifies any gaps in current manufacturing practices that individually or combined may lead to unacceptable biocontamination of the diagnostic device and thus affect the required performance.

 At Q6consulting, our mission is simple: We are here to share our expertise to help your business succeed.
 We have a hands-on and straightforward approach to tackling your business needs.

 Alzira Martins, PhD, Executive Advisor @ Q6consulting LLC

 Contact us! www.q6consulting.com.
 Let’s do better together!